Family custom business in Sacramento making a mark

 When the coronavirus pandemic caused Sacramento resident Stephen Edmonds to be laid off from his job for about eight weeks in 2020, he went looking for something to pass the time.

 From there, West KY Slayor Customs LLC was born.
-And though Edmonds didn’t think it would actually go anywhere, it has now become a small family business that he and his wife, Chelsea Edmonds, 28, run out of their detached metal garage.
+And though Edmonds didn’t think it would actually go anywhere, it has become a small family business that he and his wife, Chelsea Edmonds, 28, run out of their garage.

 At first, Stephen Edmonds was working primarily in hunting and outdoor apparel as a hobby before shifting gears to expand to a wider audience.
 He now specializes in a number of custom products, ranging from hats, wall signs, door hangers, acrylic night lights, tumblers, door mats, address signs and more.